Sister Dennis Frandrup Artist Residency

 Submission: Portfolio, 10 images, CV, statement and proposal of how work time will benefit artistic practice.

-Included in the Residency are: One month of focused work time; stipend of $2,200; accommodations: studio space, access to studio-specific equipment (including access to photo and video cameras and editing lab), and some studio supplies.
+Included in the Residency are: Six weeks of focused work time; stipend of $2,500; accommodations: studio space, access to studio-specific equipment (including access to photo and video cameras and editing lab), and some studio supplies.

 Artist is responsible for: Transportation to/from site of residency as well as any other miscellaneous travel and meals.